F-Olive/chromeExtensionV2/Readme.md

 Second option is the "SAVE TAB" Button, which uses a Chrome API option to save the name of the Chrome TAB of the page the user is currently on, along with the URL of that page.

-All the data is saved in an <li> below the Buttons.
+All the data is saved in a "List Index" below the Buttons.

 The saved data is fully editable via the 🔧 icon.
 Once clicked on the selected data appears in the input boxes for editing.
 Once editing complete the "SAVE INPUT" Button resaves the data.